GovTechSG/seed-documentation/faqs/seed-faq-general.md

 Remote wipe in SEED is the feature where SEED administrator can remotely delete and destroy data on a device or system.
 Remote wipe is performed only if the device is stolen, lost or its security is compromised.

 When remote wipe is performed on a device, all the data on it will be erased.
-For more information, refer to the [Terms and Policies][terms-and-policies].
+For more information, see the [Terms and Policies][terms-and-policies].

 > **Note**: To wipe the device, the device needs to be powered on and be connected to the internet so it can receive the communication for it to be wiped.

 </details>
 <details><summary>Is remote wipe done only on devices that belong to public sector agencies?</summary>

 No, remote wipe will be done on any GMD which is lost or whose security is compromised to prevent data breach.
 However, remote wipe is performed only if the device is stolen, lost or its security is compromised.
-For more information, refer to the [Terms and Policies][terms-and-policies].
+For more information, see the [Terms and Policies][terms-and-policies].

 > **Note**: To wipe the device, the device needs to be powered on and be connected to the internet so it can receive the communication for it to be wiped.